Equality of H\"older exponents for distribution functions of Gibbs measures: Introduction

-where $\dim_H$ and $\dim_P$ denote Hausdorff and packing dimensions, respectively.
-If $f=F_\mu$ is the distribution function of a Borel probability measure $\mu$, i.e. $F_{\mu}(x):=\mu\left((-\infty,x]\right)$ for $x\in\RR$, then by \cite[Lemma 5.1]{JS-2020} we have For the remainder of this introduction, let $\mu$ a Gibbs measure associated with an arbitrary H\"older potential on the attractor of a conformal iterated function system (IFS) satisfying the open set condition - see the next section for precise definitions.
+If $f=F_\mu$ is the distribution function of a Borel probability measure $\mu$, i.e. $F_{\mu}(x):=\mu\left((-\infty,x]\right)$ for $x\in\RR$, then by \cite[Lemma 5.1]{JS-2020} we have for each $t\in \R$, For the remainder of this introduction, let $\mu$ be a Gibbs measure associated with an arbitrary H\"older continuous potential on the attractor of a conformal iterated function system (IFS) satisfying the open set condition -- see the next section for precise definitions.
 It is well known that the sets

 satisfy the {\em multifractal formalism}; that is, $\dim_H \EE(\alpha;\mu)=\dim_P \EE(\alpha;\mu)=\beta^*(\alpha)$, where $\beta^*(\alpha)$ is the Legendre transform of a suitable scaling function $\beta(q)$, defined in the next section.
+This result was first proved in \cite{Patzschke} for conformal iterated functions, and in \cite{Pesin-Weiss-97a} for conformal repellers (see also \cite{pesin-dimension-theory} for a detailed account and related results).
 The second author and Sumi \cite{JS-2020} showed recently that, in the case when all of the maps in the IFS are strictly increasing, the Hausdorff spectrum of the modified level sets

 is also given by the multifractal formalism: $\dim_H \EE_*(\alpha;\mu)=\beta^*(\alpha)$.
 It is straightforward to extend this result to general conformal IFS.
 Thus, as a consequence of our main theorem, the pointwise H\"older spectrum of $F_\mu$ is given by